One Health Student Mentorship

 January – March 2022 | Wednesdays 12:30 PM – 1:30 PM (EST) | Virtual

 The Centre for Public Health and Zoonoses (CPHAZ) is hosting a One Health Student Mentorship event throughout the fall semester months from September to November 2021.
 This is an opportunity for any University of Guelph students to interact with different One Health professionals working in academia, public health, and research sectors.
 This virtual event will last one hour, starting with the mentor using the first 15-20 minutes to talk about their career path, and the remaining 40-45 minutes will be an open discussion format allowing students to ask questions and participate in active dialogue.

 When?
 Ongoing, every other Wednesday throughout the fall semester.

 Where?
 Virtually using Microsoft Teams

 Who can attend?
-Any undergraduate or graduate students from UofG
+Any University of Guelph students are welcome!

 Cost?
 It’s FREE, but there will be limited enrollment!

 How do I enroll?
 Please fill out this survey to enroll.
 You can sign up for as many mentors as you’d like.